lorenzlally/virtual-machine/README.md

-🎉Congratulations!
-You have created your first virtual machine within Azure!🎉
+Awesome job!
+You've created your first virtual machine within Azure.

 <p align="center">
 <img src="https://i.imgur.com/rEBpL8Y.png" height="80%" width="80%" alt="Azure Free Account"/>

 <h3>Tip</h3>

--  If you want to save your free $200 credits, make sure you delete ALL your resources and resource groups after finishing!
+-  If you want to save your free $200 credits, make sure you delete ALL your resources and resource groups after finishing! (or stopping them and starting them at a later time if you want to continue l8r